LogSentinel SIEM for

 Should I scan pages or scripts?

-LogSentinel SIEM and XDR support both.
+LogSentinel SIEM support both.
 For public pages, it’s good to scan the whole page, whereas for pages that are not reachable directly via a GET request (e.g. the payment page), you can monitor scripts individually.

 Why is this better than a Subresource?